RosettaCommons/documentation/application_documentation/analysis/shobuns.md

 Code
 ====

-The code for the application lives in `src/apps/public/analysis/shobuns.cc`.
+The application's code lives in `src/apps/public/analysis/shobuns.cc`.

-Application purpose
+Application's purpose
 ===================

 Given a target set of polar groups, identifies those that are buried unsatisfied for the SHO model of polar solvation.